 When it comes to visiting California, there is no shortage of things to do.
 Are you thinking about hitting up one of 9 national parks such as Yosemite, Sequoia, or Joshua Tree?
-There’s a huge variation of things to see and do.
+There’s a huge variety of things to see and do.
 Perhaps you’re more of a city dweller – if so, you have three of the world’s most iconic on your doorstep – LA, San Francisco and San Diego.
 Want to get off the beaten track?
 Then perhaps a road trip is in order.
+Fun things to do in California, but there are a few that you can’t miss and those include these five water sports in California.

 One thing that you can’t miss off your California is a trip to the beach.
 However, rather than just sunbathing or paddling, why not try some water sports on your trip to the Golden State?
 With that in mind, let me help you out.
 Let’s look at six of the best water sports on offer on California’s awesome and sun-kissed beaches.